hxl6174/hxl6174/README.md

 ## Hello there 👋

-·  I am a undergraduate persuing Bachlor Degree in Computer Engineering in HKUST, currently persuing a summer internship.
+·  I am a undergraduate persuing Bachlor Degree in Computer Engineering in HKUST, currently looking for a summer internship.

 ·  I’m looking to collaborate with projects in computer vision field.

+Contact info:
+·  Email: shunianshuo@gmail.com

 <!--